geleto/cascador-ai/README.md

 ```

 ## Roadmap
+The following tasks are not documented:
 - **Embeddings Support**: Add functionality for vector-based text embeddings.
 - **Image Generation**: Generate images using tools like DALL-E.
 - **`onStepFinish` Callback**: Handle intermediate steps during generation for more control.
+- **Error handling and recovery**: Auto-retry when it makes sense, provide a callback.
+Use future Cascada try/except for non-recoverable errors